Sigma (album): Composition and material

-The material on Sigma were written, composed and produced by member Reol, whom also provided vocals to each track; bandmate, GigaP, received additional music credits towards composing and arranging the album.
-The album was recorded between 2015 and 2016 in Japan, and was mixed GigaP.
-Additionally, Hiromichi Takiguchi mastered the record alongside GigaP, which was finalized on September 1 with the music videos.
+The material on Sigma were written, composed and produced by member Reol, whom also provided vocals to each track; bandmate, Giga, received additional music credits towards composing and arranging the album.
+The album was recorded between 2015 and 2016 in Japan, and was mixed Giga.
+Additionally, Hiromichi Takiguchi mastered the record alongside Giga, which was finalized on September 1 with the music videos.
 Despite the groups experimentation with J-Pop, general pop music and indie rock music, both as a trio and individually, Sigma is an electronic dance album that incorporates elements of hip-hop and club sounds.
-According to GigaP, the record was heavily influenced by Westernized music, both contemporary pop and EDM, and also noted inspiration of K-Pop and modern Korean pop culture.
+According to Giga, the record was heavily influenced by Westernized music, both contemporary pop and EDM, and also noted inspiration of K-Pop and modern Korean pop culture.

 The first song created for the project was "Detarame Kidding", an "interesting" collaboration between the two but was briefly shelved.
-However, Reol started to re-edit the track and after completing it, she Skyped GigaP the results.
+However, Reol started to re-edit the track and after completing it, she Skyped Giga the results.
 This allowed the singer to compose the tracks herself, resulting into the three album inclusions "VIP Kid", "Re:" and "404 Not Found".
 In an interview with Billboard Japan, the members commented that the lyrical content emphasizes enjoyment and how they are feeling at current state, noting it as "transitory"; they had chosen the album tracks "YoiYoi Kokon" and "Give Me a Break Stop Now" as examples of this.
 Similarly, the group told Music-Lounge.jp that songs like "Give Me a Break Stop Now" delves into Reol's anger and irresponsibility, while "YoiYoi Kokon" was inspired by the Gion Matsuri event in Kyoto, and represents a sign of celebration and change.

 Although majority of the tracks were commissioned throughout its production process, Reol stated that the song "Re:" was originally left out of the final product.
-However, because Okiku and GigaP identified it as one of their favorite recordings—Okiku described it as "lovely" and "cute"—Reol added into the record.
+However, because Okiku and Giga identified it as one of their favorite recordings—Okiku described it as "lovely" and "cute"—Reol added into the record.
 On the album, tracks like "Konoyo Loading..." and "Summer Horror Party" contrast between an "innocent" and "cute" vocal delivery, and the group's initial aesthetic and lyrical content.
 Reol believed that these tracks were examples of her departure from her rock-influenced work as a solo artist.
 Sigma also includes one interlude track, "Final Sigma", which samples Reol's previous releases alongside material from Sigma.